 • The Office of the Chief Financial Officer (OCFO) is working with an intra-agency working group to implement a standardized 10 CFR Part 170 (fees for service) fee billing validation process, and establish standardized roles and responsibilities.
 The working group will develop, pilot, and finalize the process.
 OCFO will provide training to all staff involved in the billing process.
 OCFO has determined that system enhancements are required in order to facilitate the new standardized process, and is estimating a June 30, 2019, completion date.

 Progress towards electronic invoicing and payment.

-The NRC is currently in the planning phase of the electronic invoicing (eBilling) project, which includes the following tasks:
+The NRC has completed the planning phase of the electronic invoicing (eBilling) project and is transitioning into the development phase.
+Near-term, medium-term, and long-term tasks include the following:

 Near-Term: